Flight disrupted by airspace closure? What to do next

 Flights may be delayed, rerouted or cancelled due to airspace closures affecting major transit hubs such as Dubai, Doha and Abu Dhabi.
 If your flight is affected, check your airline’s status page, avoid cancelling too early, and wait for rebooking or refund options before making changes.

-Skyscanner is closely monitoring the changes to the flight schedules taking place in the Gulf.
+Skyscanner is closely monitoring the changes to the flight schedules and flight cancellations in West Asia as of 2026.
 If you have an upcoming flight to Abu Dhabi's Zayed International Airport (AUH), Dubai International Airport (DXB) and Doha's Hamad International Airport (DOH), see the information below for updates on services from key carriers operating in the region.

 While we aim to keep as up-to-date as possible, schedules are still being disrupted, so travellers are recommended to check the specific airport’s live arrivals and departures board for the latest updates before travelling.